HELP AVAILABLE 24/7 - CALL NOW

 Drug Addiction

-What is drug addiction?
+What is Drug Addiction?

-Drug Use Statistics
+National Drug Use Statistics

 The 2019 National Survey on Drug Use and Health reported that 57.2 million people in the United States, or 20.8% of the population aged 12 and older, had used illicit and/or prescription drugs.
-Almost half of the people, 20.4 million, met the clinical criteria for an alcohol use disorder and 2.4 million people met the criteria for both.
+Almost half of the people, 20.4 million, met the clinical criteria for an alcohol use disorder, and 2.4 million people met the criteria for both.

 Your path to recovery is waiting